maykon/kintone-migrate-projects/README.md

 - `MS_SHAREPOINT_FOLDER`
   - The Microsoft SharePoint folder path that will be used to export the attachments.
   - If ignored, will be used `me/drive/root` as default
+- `MS_GRAPH_DEBUG`
+  - Log information to use as debug when some requests not working correctly.
+- `MS_GRAPH_LOG_TOKEN`
+  - Log the Access Token after login in the Microsoft Graph API.
+- `MS_GRAPH_ACCESS_TOKEN`
+  - Can pass a valid Access Token, this will avoid the sign in step.

 ## RUNNING